64kramsystem/personal_notes/rust.md

   std::process::exit(1);
 });

-// Use this is one is sure that there can't be an error.
+// Use this if it's sure that there can't be an error.
 //
 result.ok();